madeofpendletonwool/PinePods/README.md

 ## ToDo (Listed in order they will be implemented)

+- [x] Cors errors when browsing certain podcast results
+- [x] Perfect the scrubbing (Mostly good to go at this point.
+The only potential issue is the coloring.
+Another pass on colors will be done after the first beta release.)

 ### Pre-Rust Revamp Release

-- [ ] Cors errors when browsing certain podcast results
+- [ ] Itunes
 - [ ] Verify All Button Interaction throughout
 - [ ] Test Edgecases and ensure errors can't happen throughout
 - [ ] Revamp Documentation